 The Heintzman Leadership Award (HLA) is presented annually by the Institute for Citizen-Centred Service (ICCS) to an individual who has demonstrated outstanding leadership within the Canadian public sector in promoting and influencing change in its delivery of citizen-centred service.

-Recipients of the award are visionary and innovative leaders who have demonstrated throughout their career outstanding and sustained leadership in not only delivering citizen-centred services, but in truly transforming public services.
+Recipients of the award are visionary and innovative senior leaders who have demonstrated throughout their career outstanding and sustained leadership in not only delivering citizen-centred services, but in truly transforming public services.
 They have led service improvement initiatives in their own organization, jurisdiction and collaborated with partners across Canada to develop and implement integrated and seamless services for Canadians.

 This award is named in honour of Ralph Heintzman, the founding co-chair of the Public Sector Service Delivery Council.

 Ralph Heintzman was the founder of the Citizen Centred Service Network in 1997, while Vice Principal of the Canadian Centre for Management Development.
 When he moved to the Treasury Board Secretariat in 1998, he created the Public Sector Service Delivery Council, which he co-chaired until 2002.